johnalison/obsidian-notes/0-inbox/Ann Arbor Trip 2025.md

 - 456.97USD

 Uber to Airport: 45.99
+Uber to Ann Arbor: 51.99

+Uber to Airport: 61.92
+Uber Home:

 Hotel:
 - room reservation for you at the Michigan League the night of Monday March 10.